ajayghoshrr/twitter-data-analysis-/README.md

 Requirements-

 PYTHON 2.7-PYTHON 3.5(latest)

-Cloud based application - Wakari IO , IBM Bluemix , AWS Database - Redis
+NumPy, MatplotLib, pandas, Tweepy etc.

-Run the code in cloud based platform , in the form of notebook.
+Run the code in cloud based platform , in the form of notebook.(Wakari IO)

-import required packages , modules, create the twitter id- Goto-> application/product development get the consumer key and consumer secret key and give to the code , that is replace my KEY and ID , consumerKey = 'iPIcJAmPTQYiEZ3FF01iuVcvI' consumerSecret = '8P39msYkvZHdP4wxbhtl7GhFvUfAlJVSMPMTQJRAQr2ESDUbxR'
+import required packages ,modules,

+create the twitter id- Goto-> application/product development get the consumer key and consumer secret key and replace in code,

+consumerKey = "consumerkey"

+consumerSecret = 'Consumer Secret'

-Run the code , get the ouput , store the information using REDIS( Cloud based database) , sqlite3 can also used in python.
+Run the code , get the ouput , store the information using any DB or JSON,CSV,XML

+sqlite3 can also used for storage.

 Analyze the output , store the Data , access the data , manipulate the data using Big query